-Topics in these fifth grade math word problems cover patterns & place value, addition/subtraction, multiplication, division, fractions, decimals, measurement, and comparisons.
-If you’d like even more math word problems, we publish them daily on our kid-friendly site: the Daily Classroom Hub.
-Make sure to bookmark the link!
+Topics in these fifth grade math word problems cover patterns and place value, addition and subtraction, multiplication, division, fractions, decimals, measurement, and comparisons.

 Want this entire set of word problems in one easy document?
-Get your free PowerPoint bundle by submitting your email here.
+Get your free Google Sheet bundle by submitting your email here.
 All you need to do is post one of the problems on your whiteboard or projector screen.
 Then let kids take it from there.

 50 Fifth Grade Math Word Problems